 Dealer Glass

 Dealerships will supply you with the exact same glass that your vehicle came with.
 Even if the car manufacturers have changed contracts with glass companies, they will have the exact specifications as when your car was new.
-Often, dealer windshields will have the car manufacturer name and stamp of approval on it.
+Often, dealer windshields will have the car manufacturer's name and stamp of approval on them.

 Because the dealer’s name is on the glass, some people may prefer dealership glass.
 Glass from the dealership is considered the safest, but it is also the most expensive.
 There is a markup in price for the “real thing”.
 But that markup is really just paying for the small decal in the corner of the glass with the dealer's logo.